+Affordances are the properties of an object that suggest or indicate how it can potentially be used.
 Have you ever used a product that’s so intuitive you can use it with both eyes closed?
-If so, you’ve witnessed the power of affordance in UX design.
-By leveraging affordances, designers can craft exceptional user experiences that are user friendly and effortless to navigate.
+If so, you’ve witnessed the power of affordances in UX design.

 In UX design, affordances are crucial because they let users know which actions are possible on an interface.

-But how does this work?
-To understand this, let’s delve into the various affordances commonly used in UX design.
+Let’s delve into the various affordances commonly used in UX design.
 We’ll also throw in some examples to illustrate the actions they indicate.

+Explicit affordances are sometimes called obvious affordances or perceptible affordances.
 These affordances use clear, unambiguous cues to show users what actions and functionalities are available in a design.
 Such cues can be physical appearance or language.

 For example, a button on an interface with the word Search indicates that you can trigger a search by pressing it.
-You know this because its appearance is similar to the button you use to trigger actions in real life, and the accompanying text explicitly states the action that will be triggered.
+You know this because its appearance is similar to the button you use to trigger actions in real life, and the accompanying text explicitly states the action that will be triggered:

 With explicit affordances, it’s easier for users — regardless of their technological know-how — to discover and use the functionalities they need.
 Some scenarios where they’re particularly useful include designing new or innovative interfaces and designing for users with limited prior experience.

+Implicit affordances are also called hidden affordances.
 These affordances aren’t immediately apparent or visually evident on the interface.
 Hence, users might need to explore further to discover the cues that reveal their functionalities.
 Such explorations are usually due to curiosity or familiarity with similar designs.

 Hidden affordances help to reduce clutter while prioritizing and streamlining the user flow.
 This helps ensure that users aren’t overwhelmed by too many options.